For breach counsel, panels & insurers

 • Explicit uncertainty.

-Where the data does not support a conclusion, the report says so.
-Uncertainty is stated, not papered over.
+Where data does not support a conclusion, the report says so.

 • Defensible exfil determination.